Important Alerts

 What are the risks associated with labiaplasty procedure?

-In addition to the general risks of cosmetic surgery including unpredictable scaring, infection, asymmetry and bleeding, some specific risks of labiaplasty surgery include prolonged swelling and pain / discomfort during intercourse which is temporary.
+In addition to the general risks of cosmetic surgery including unpredictable scarring, infection, asymmetry and bleeding, some specific risks of labiaplasty surgery include prolonged swelling and pain / discomfort during intercourse which is temporary.

 What results can I expect after labiaplasty?